microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 ```
 ### Postprocess the `output` and print the result

+- Here we get the index for the start position (`startLogit`) and end position (`endLogits`).
+Then we take the original `tokens` of the input sentence and get the vocabulary value for the token ids predicted.

 ```csharp
   // Call ToList on the output.
   // Get the First and Last item in the list.